South Leicestershire College: South Wigston

 NWSLC Wigston Campus first opened its doors to learners in September 2010.
 The Wigston Campus is situated next to Blaby Road Park, South Wigston.
 The Wigston Campus features classrooms and learning spaces, sauna, steam room, therapies suites and a boxing ring.
 This new campus also features a gym, with equipment supplied by the Leicester Tigers, a café, a library, an eating area named 'The Eating Place' and an area for learners in their free-time, named 'The Lounge'.

 King Power Stadium

 South Leicestershire College operated its business arm, Engage, from Leicester City F.C.'s King Power Stadium.
 Engage predominantly offered training to businesses as well as apprenticeships.
 Engage's King Power Stadium Campus also featured a recruitment service aimed at finding employment for young people seeking apprenticeships.

 Belgrave Campus

 In 2008, the college launched its Belgrave Campus (Media Centre), located on Ross Walk.
 This centre hosted many of the college's media courses as well as studios for ITV Central and EAVA FM.
-It features a TV studio, radio station and production suites.